derekshirk/personal-site-2020/posts/avif-images.md

 The images are listed in the order that they should be loaded.
 The browser will display the first image format it supports.
 If the browser doesn't support `<picture>`, it will fall back to using the default `<img>` source.

 I try to keep images on my site to a minimum; however, I have two pages where numerous images are inescapable.
-My [Projects](/designs) and [Bookshelf](/reads) pages rely heavily on displaying lots of pictures, so naturally I worked on optimizing them first.
+My [Projects](/designs) and [Bookshelf](/reads) pages rely heavily on displaying lots of pictures, so naturally, I worked on optimizing them first.

 I used [Squoosh](https://squoosh.app/) to generate my AVIF, WEBP, and MozJpeg assets.
 In my opinion, Squoosh was the best option I found for optimizing my images into the formats I wanted.
-If you are comfortable in the command line, there are options you can use such as [libavif](https://github.com/AOMediaCodec/libavif).
-However, I much preferred visually adjusting the options for each image in Squoosh, so I could manually optimize for the best ratio of quality and compression with each asset.
+If you are comfortable in the command line, there are tools you can use, such as [libavif](https://github.com/AOMediaCodec/libavif).
+However, I preferred visually adjusting the options for each image in Squoosh, so I could manually optimize for the best ratio of quality and compression with each asset.

 I was also able to squeeze out some additional compression gains for my fallback images because in the hast of launching my site, I neglected to compress my jpegs with MozJpeg.
 I have also added [native image lazy loading](https://web.dev/browser-level-image-lazy-loading/) in a few select areas on this site.
-This, paired with AVIF compression has resulted in better than expected performance gains in supported browsers.
+This, paired with AVIF compression, has resulted in better than expected performance gains in supported browsers.

 Here are some before and after data comparisons I captured from the network panel while working on this update.

 #### Projects page

-Prior to optimizing my images, my projects page contained `21` images totaling `4.1 MB` in size.
-With AVIF I was able to reduce this to `1.3 MB`.
+Before optimizing my images, my projects page contained `21` images totaling `4.1 MB` in size.
+With AVIF, I was able to reduce this to `1.3 MB`.
 That's a `68.29%` reduction in bytes.

 #### Bookshelf page

-My Bookshelf page, contained `61` images totaling `4.7 MB`.
-After AVIF compression I was able reduce that to `1.5 MB` for a `68.1%` reduction.
+My Bookshelf page contained `61` images totaling `4.7 MB`.
+After AVIF compression, I was able to reduce that to `1.5 MB` for a `68.1%` reduction.
 Not bad!

-## Trouble with Firefox and Netlify
+## Some trouble with Firefox and Netlify

 Thanks to a [post](https://reachlightspeed.com/blog/using-the-new-high-performance-avif-image-format-on-the-web-today/) by Dan Klammer, I was able to remedy this before it caused an issue for me.
-Apparently, Netlify servers will return a `Content-Type: application/octet-stream header` in firefox when AVIF images are being served.
+Netlify servers will return a `Content-Type: application/octet-stream header` in firefox when AVIF images are being served.
 This means that the [AVIF] images will not load.
 Dan suggests adding the following custom header info to your `netlify.toml` configuration file.
-I've tested this and it works as described.
+I've tested this, and it works as described.

 ```toml
 [[headers]]